rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

 * PRINTER_STATUS_ERR_RESPONSE
 * PRINTER_STATUS_ERR_TIMEOUT
 * PRINTER_STATUS_ERR_UNSUPPORTED
-* PRINTER_STATE_IS_READY_TO_PRINTUse this name for requestState(), return true if printer ready to print.
+* PRINTER_STATE_IS_READY_TO_PRINT Use this name for requestState(), return true if printer ready to print.
-* PRINTER_STATE_IS_COVER_OPENEDUse this name for requestState(), return true if cover is opened.
+* PRINTER_STATE_IS_COVER_OPENED Use this name for requestState(), return true if cover is opened.
-* PRINTER_STATE_IS_DRAWER_OPENEDUse this name for requestState(), return true if drawer is opened.
+* PRINTER_STATE_IS_DRAWER_OPENED Use this name for requestState(), return true if drawer is opened.
-* PRINTER_STATE_IS_PAPER_OUTUse this name for requestState(), return true if paper out.
+* PRINTER_STATE_IS_PAPER_OUT Use this name for requestState(), return true if paper out.
-* PRINTER_STATE_IS_BATTERY_LOWUse this name for requestState(), return true if battery low.
+* PRINTER_STATE_IS_BATTERY_LOW Use this name for requestState(), return true if battery low.

 ##Remarks

 ###Android Notes

-* When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then _all_ Bluetooth devices around you will be discovered.
-You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
-This happens because we can not detect that the device is a printer until the device is paired.
-It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.
+* When calling searchPrinters() with Bluetooth search (CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH), all local Bluetooth devices--including non-printers--will be discovered and send pairing requests.
+Just cancel or ignore them.
+This happens because the software cannot detect non-printers until after the device is paired.
+It is recommended that the BT or Wi-Fi MAC address also be used when searching for printers.

+* When calling searchPrinters() with USB search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), all USB Printers connected to the device will be discovered.
+If USB printers are not supported by SDK or device, searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED.

 ###Windows Mobile/CE Notes

 * Requires a Printing Service application to be running.
-This is described in the [Printing Guide](../guide/printing#platform-notes)
+This is described in the [Printing Guide](../guide/printing#platform-notes).

 * You should avoid navigating from the current page using the printer without disconnecting from the printer first.
 You can use the window.onunload event:

         :::javascript